AMC-website/Frontend/contents/gpt-3-generated-poetry.md

 ---
-title: "Using AI to generate poetry"
+title: 'Using AI to generate poetry'
-subtitle: "I used GPT-3 to generate poetry and other creative content."
+subtitle: 'I used GPT-3 to generate poetry and other creative content.'
-date: "2021-08-27"
+date: '2021-08-27'
 ---

 I was recently granted access to the [OpenAI GPT-3 Beta](https://beta.openai.com/), a very powerful language model that can be used to do all sorts of magic like chat bot generation, article summary, and a [lot more cool stuff](https://beta.openai.com/examples).